Code Quality Analysis

 particular inspection/notification as error, warning, code suggestion, or hint, according to your individual

 Even more, sometimes you know better that a particular piece of code is just fine and no warnings are necessary, so you can simply disable a certain warning.

-To disable or configure code inspection items, use the Inspection Severity tab in the ReSharper Options dialog box.
-You can also configure a particular warnning, suggestion, or hint, by selecting Inspection options in the list of available quick-fixes.
+To disable or configure code inspection items, use the Inspection Severity page of ReSharper options.
+You can also configure a particular warning, suggestion, or hint using the Options for inspection menu in the action list.

-ReSharper provides quick-fixes for most errors and other highlighted items, helping you solve problems instantly.
-Quick-fixes are represented by the red (for errors) or yellow (for warnings, suggestions and hints) light bulb that appears automatically to the left of a highlighted code line, when you position the caret on the highlight.
+ReSharper provides quick-fixes for most detected code issues, helping you solve them instantly.
+Quick-fixes are represented by the red (for errors) or yellow (for warnings, suggestions and hints) light bulb that appears to the left of a highlighted code line, when you set the caret on the highlight.
 You can see the list of available quick-fixes for a given error either by clicking the light bulb or by pressing Alt+Enter.
 Then simply select an appropriate quick-fix from the list, and the problem will be resolved in the most convenient way.

 ReSharper also provides context actions that are displayed in the drop-down lists along with quick-fixes.

 Navigating Between Highlighted Code Items

 Each error, warning, or suggestion is represented by an individual stripe on the Marker Bar.
 Clicking the stripe navigates you directly to the line of code that contains the error or causes the warning/suggestion.